 At present, IBM is the only organization that is providing the facility of using cloud quantum computing.
 Many people are taking advantage of this quantum computer.
 They allow free access to their 5-qubit machine for everyone.
 Recently, they have also installed a 17-qubit quantum computer in the cloud.
 Other companies are also aiming to provide cloud quantum computer facilities in upcoming years.

-Relation between Cloud Computing and Quantum Computing:
+Relation between Cloud Computing and Quantum Computing

 If we talk about the relationship between cloud computing and quantum computing, both are facilitating us.
-If you don’t have the quantum computer, you can use it over the cloud as different companies have developed their quantum computers and are available over the cloud.
+If you don’t have a quantum computer, you can use it over the cloud as different companies have developed their quantum computers and are available over the cloud.

 Using a cloud-based quantum computer exponentially increases the benefits of both technologies.
 By decoding the intricate structure of chemical compounds, quantum computing could aid in the discovery of new medications.
 Financial trading, managing risk, and supply chain optimization are some of the other applications.
 Data might be delivered over the internet with significantly safer encryption thanks to its ability to handle more complex numbers.

-Applications of Cloud Quantum Computing:
+Applications of Cloud Quantum Computing

 There is a vast scope of development and advancement in this field.
 Researchers can perform research, perform experimentation, and test quantum theories using cloud quantum computers.

-Future of Cloud Quantum Computing:
+Future of Cloud Quantum Computing

 According to Martin Reynolds, distinguished vice president of research at Gartner, cloud-based quantum computing is more difficult to implement than AI.
 Therefore the learning curve will be steeper, and the ramp-up will be slower.
 To begin with, quantum computers necessitate particular room conditions that differ significantly from how cloud providers now construct and manage their data centers.